-The survey methodology presented in this Appendix lists the most up-to-date, CAPS-approved methods for survey and identification/diagnostics of CAPS target pests from the Priority Pest List, consisting of pests from the 1) commodity- and taxonomic-based surveys and 2) pests of economic and environmental importance (AHP Prioritized pests).
-The information in this table supersedes any survey and identification/ diagnostic information found in any other CAPS document (i.e., Commodity-based Survey References and Guidelines, EWB/BB National Survey Manual, etc.).
-All other CAPS documents eventually will be revised to include the information contained in this table; however, this table will always be the authoritative source for the most up-to-date, CAPS-approved methods.
+The survey methodology presented on the CAPS Approved Methods webpage lists the most up-to-date, CAPS-approved methods for survey and identification/diagnostics of CAPS target pests on the Priority Pest List.
+The Priority Pest List consists of pests from the 1) commodity- and taxonomic-based surveys and 2) pests of economic and environmental importance (AHP Prioritized pests).
+The information on the webpage supersedes any survey and identification/diagnostic information found in any other CAPS document (i.e., Commodity-based Survey References and Guidelines, EWB/BB National Survey Manual, etc.).
+All other CAPS documents eventually will be revised to include the information contained on the CAPS Approved Methods webpage; however, this page will always be the authoritative source for the most up-to-date, CAPS-approved methods.